-The Underwriter advised us that it proposes to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share, midpoint of the range mentioned in the cover page.
-After this offering, the public offering price and concession to dealers may be reduced by the Underwriter.
+The underwriters advised us that it proposes to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$4.00 per share, the low end of the range set forth on the cover page of the prospectus.
+After this offering, the public offering price and concession to dealers may be reduced by the underwriters.
 No such reduction shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.
 Prior to this offering, there has been no public market for the Ordinary Shares.
-The IPO price will be determined by negotiations between us and the Underwriter.
-In determining the IPO price, we and the Underwriter expects to consider a number of factors, including:
+The IPO price will be determined by negotiations between us and the underwriters.
+In determining the IPO price, we and the underwriters expects to consider a number of factors, including:

-- the information set forth in this prospectus and otherwise available to the Underwriter; - our prospects and the history and prospects for the industry in which we compete; - an overall assessment of our management; - our prospects for future earnings; - · the general condition of the securities markets at the time of this offering; - · the recent market prices of, and demand for, publicly traded securities of generally comparable companies; and - · other factors deemed relevant by the Underwriter and us.
+- the information set forth in this prospectus and otherwise available to the underwriters; - our prospects and the history and prospects for the industry in which we compete; - an overall assessment of our management; - our prospects for future earnings; - the general condition of the securities markets at the time of this offering; - the recent market prices of, and demand for, publicly traded securities of generally comparable companies; and - other factors deemed relevant by the underwriters and us.

 The estimated IPO price is subject to change as a result of market conditions and other factors.
-Neither we nor the Underwriter can assure investors that an active trading market will develop for our Ordinary Shares, or that the shares will trade in the public market at or above the IPO price.
-After this offering, the public offering price and concession to dealers may be reduced by the Underwriter.
+Neither we nor the underwriters can assure investors that an active trading market will develop for our Ordinary Shares, or that the shares will trade in the public market at or above the IPO price.
+After this offering, the public offering price and concession to dealers may be reduced by the underwriters.
 No such reduction shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.
-The securities are offered by the Underwriter as stated herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
-The Underwriter informed us it does not intend to confirm sales to any accounts over which they exercise discretionary authority.
+The securities are offered by the underwriters as stated herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
+The underwriters informed us they do not intend to confirm sales to any accounts over which they exercise discretionary authority.